-- If you are vaccinated against chickenpox or have already had the disease, your baby is generally not at risk. - If you are not vaccinated, have never had chickenpox, or aren't sure if you've had it, see a doctor within 48 hours.
-If you were born in North America, there is a more than 90% chance that you are protected.
+- If you are vaccinated against chickenpox or have already had the disease, your baby is generally not at risk. - If you are not vaccinated and have never had chickenpox (or aren't sure if you have), see a doctor within 48 hours.
+They will be able to assess your situation.